-If you are looking to write a new CV and you need some good carpenter resume examples, you can use the one we have written bellow.
-Also read advice and tips for the job interview.
+If you are looking to write a new resume and you need some good carpenter resume examples, you can use the one we have written below.
+Also, read advice and tips for the job interview.
 After reading this article you will know:

 - How to write a professional carpenter resume

-- What are the most common questions your employer asks during the job interview
+- What are the most common questions asked during a carpenter job interview

 Michael M. Loren